jo-gunhee/Hack_With_Python/README.md

   ftp_rull.py is a code that communicates with the Windows xp computer in a virtual machine by inputting an id and password.

   The ftp_exploit.py file provides FTP communication and runs a calculator on the victim's computer.

+# 2. About HTTP
+  http_exploit(38526).py is a program that allows an HTTP server to run a calculator on the victim's computer where it is open.

 # WARN
 All code materials were written while studying as students and may contain some misinformation.